 For more information, watch the video or go the the 'help-page' in MyTimetable.
 Please note: Joint Degree students Leiden/Delft have to merge their two different timetables into one.
 This video explains how to do this.

 Mode of instruction

-The hands-on tutorials and home works are mandatory components of the course.
+The design project, hands-on tutorials, and home works are mandatory components of the course.

 The final grade is a combination of grades.
 A student will receive three Grades: one for the midterm exam (Gme), one for the final exam (Gfe), and one for the design project (Gp).
 All of them are important and will form the Final Grade as follows:

 If (Gfe ≥ 6.0 and Gp ≥ 6.0) then

 Final Grade = 0.4xGfe + 0.4xGp + 0.2xGme

 Final Grade ≤ 5

 The following book is recommended but not mandatory for the course: M. Morris Mano and Charles R. Kime: Logic and Computer Design Fundamentals, 3th or 4th edition (NOT necessarily with CD-ROMs), 2008, Pearson Education ; isbn-13: 978-0-13-198926-9; isbn-10: 0-13-198926-9